-The following four criteria must be met to document a diagnosis of developmental disability and determine eligibility upon initial certification:
+The following four criteria must be met to document a diagnosis of developmental disability with a high probability of resulting in an intellectual disability or autism and determine eligibility upon initial certification:

 1. A licensed psychologist, certified school psychologist, psychiatrist, developmental pediatrician, licensed physician, licensed physician assistant or licensed nurse practitioner certifies that the individual has a diagnosis of developmental disability with a high probability of resulting in an intellectual disability or autism which is documented by the results of a standardized diagnostic tool.